LaMonte Wade Jr Player Props: Giants vs. Orioles

 LaMonte Wade Jr At The Plate

-- Among qualified batters in MLB, he ranks 56th in batting average, fifth in on-base percentage, and 59th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 45th, his on-base percentage ranks third, and he is 49th in the league in slugging.

-- Wade will look to extend his six-game hitting streak.
-He's batting .316 with one homer in his last outings.
+- Wade is batting .389 with one homer during his last outings and is riding a seven-game hitting streak.

-- Wade has driven in a run in 14 games this season (26.9%), including two games with multiple runs batted in.
+- Wade has driven in a run in 14 games this year (26.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.